CCalodney/Readme/README.md

 # Ganymede
-> An online marketplace that allows Texas State students to easily buy and sell goods within the Texas State community.
+> The Texas State Student Marketplace is an online platform designed exclusively for students of Texas State University.
+This marketplace allows students to buy, sell, and trade goods within their community, offering a secure and convenient way to connect with fellow students.
+From textbooks to dorm essentials, this platform caters specifically to the needs of the Texas State student body, ensuring a safe and easy way to exchange items on campus.

 ## Table of Contents